AndrewHFarkas/Pic_Vid/README.md

 This MATLAB code uses EMEGS functions to create the csv as a series of average files.
 It will create an average file for each category by each participant.

+# Step - 10 Stan model fitting

+In the second half of the manuscript, the data will be looked at by-trial via 2 Stan Bayesian multi-level models.
+Here the data is organized an the models are fit.
+Currently there is a lot in this script because I tried many different models.
+Final models will be model003 (multi-level category prediction) and model007 (multi-level arousal rating prediction)

-# Step - 10 Analysis and figures
+# Step - 11 Manuscript statistics and figures

-Future code will be used to analyze the final results and to generate figures.
+Here is where all the final analyses and figure will be written for the manuscript.